-Insurance statistical data for personal automobile policies that had TNC extension coverage in 2017 is not yet available.
+Insurance statistical data for personal automobile policies that had TNC extension coverage in 2018 is not sufficient for analysis at this time.

 The liability exposure of Period 1 does not include the risk of injury to passengers being transported for hire.
 As a result, there are two indicators that can be considered to assess whether the Period 1 minimum liability insurance requirements are sufficient to compensate for bodily injury or property damage to others: